newrelic/developer-website/STYLE_GUIDE.md

 - `redirects`:
   - url you wish to redirect from
   - another url you wish to redirect from
+- `resources`:
+  - `title`: title of related resource.
+This resource will show up in the "Resources" section to the right of the main content.
+  - `url`: URL of related resource.
+Can be absolute or relative.

 ### GuideTemplate Frontmatter example